 Fall of the Berlin Wall 30th anniversary celebration

 Berlin commemorated the fall of the Berlin Wall with a 30th anniversary celebration in 2019.
-We have complete Berlin Wall links and information for your next visit to Berlin.
+We have complete Berlin Wall links and information for your next visit to Berlin as learning about the Berlin Wall is essential for everyone.

-30 years ago, the Berlin Wall was a symbol of the Cold War, dividing not only a great city but also what had been one country.
-In 2019, celebrated – or, perhaps better put, commemorated – the fall of the Berlin Wall 30th anniversary.
+The Berlin Wall was a symbol of the Cold War, dividing not only a great city but also what had been one country.
+In 2019, Berlin celebrated – or, perhaps better put, commemorated – the fall of the Berlin Wall 30th anniversary.

 All week in the streets, parks and building halls of Berlin, there were concerts, speeches and special events leading up to Nov.
 9 – the day the guards stepped away from their post at Bornholmer Strasse allowing the first surge of East Germans to flood into the West.